andrewboring/laughing-umbrella/Project-Proposal.md

 Date: May 2019

 ## Abstract
+In 2008, a (housing bubble)[https://en.wikipedia.org/wiki/United_States_housing_bubble] was determined to have crashed around the same time the S&P Case-Schiller Home Price Index dropped at its fastest rate after cresting in 2006.
+The decline of 35 points from Jan 2008 to Dec 2008 indicated a 19% drop in value.
+Along with other economic events and indicators, this signified a recession.

 This project examines U.S. economic indicators from 2000 to present and uses machine learning to develop a model for predicting an imminent market correction, such as a sudden decline in value, in the real estate market.

-In 2008, a (housing bubble)[https://en.wikipedia.org/wiki/United_States_housing_bubble] was determined to have crashed when the S&P Case-Schiller Home Price Index dropped at it's fastest rate after cresting in 2006.
-The decline of 35 points from Jan 2008 to Dec 2008 indicated a 19% drop in value, and along with other economic events, signifyed a recession.

 ## Hypothesis